sky-2002/product-reviews/Readme.md

 This is a sentiment analysis project created using a product reviews dataset given [here](https://gfc.target.com/cmsti/f46a7ece-a8d2-4c71-a5ef-1cc9c3df8e3e.xlsx).
 It includes product information and ratings and reviews given by users.
 I have assumed review score less than 3 to be negative and greater than 3 to be positive on a scale of 5.
 This makes it an imbalanced dataset.

+### Udates
+- Feb 10, 2024
+    - I have added summarization option for reviews using `LaMini-Flan-T5-248M` model.
+Now we can see summaries of long reviews to extract crisp information and get better insight from summary itself.
+    This would make it easier to understand the issues without the need to scroll through entire review.

 ### Data analysis

 I have deployed a [streamlit app](https://reviewsentimentaakash.streamlit.app/) so that anyone can perform the analysis by selecting a product category.